To find out how your benefits might be affected during the coronavirus outbreak, please visit www.gov.uk for the latest updates.

 Personal Independence Payment

-This benefit was introduced in April 2013 for people aged between 16 and 64 to help with some of the extra costs caused by long-term ill-health or a disability.
+This benefit was introduced in April 2013 for people aged between 16 and state pension age to help with some of the extra costs caused by long-term ill-health or a disability.
 The rate depends on how your condition affects you, not the condition itself.
-It’s tax free and you can be eligible to claim it whether you’re in or out of work.
+It’s tax-free and you can be eligible to claim it whether you’re in or out of work.

 To be eligible for Personal Independence Payment (PIP) you need have a long-term health condition or disability and difficulties with activities related to daily living and/or mobility.